defuse-protocol/defuse-contracts/README.md

-# Set of contracts for the Defuse project
+# Set of contracts for the NEAR Intents project

 ### Building and running